isabella232/adobeio-codelabs-event-runtime-action-webhook/lessons/lesson2.md

 ![debug-15](assets/debug-tracing-15.png)
 ![debug-15](assets/debug-tracing-16.png)

-Debug Tracing is a pretty important tool on Developer Console for users who want to be informed whether their runtime action invocation is successful or not or what it responds.
+Debug tracing is a pretty important tool on Developer Console for users who want to be informed whether their runtime action invocation is successful or not or what it responds.
 However, in case of any failed invocation to your webhook, you will get an error response body with an activation id for the same.
 This helps users to debug their actions as below

 This activation id you can use in the `aio cli` to trace the actual error occurred in your invocation by doing
 ```